miloradova95/CCL3/README.md

 ## Data to Collect:

-**Task-based Usability Testing:**
+### Task-based Usability Testing:

-<u>Task 1: Filtering</u>
+**Task 1: Filtering**
 Scenario: You want to find characters aged 30 by using the filter option.
 Goal: Apply the filter to display only characters aged 30.
 Success Criteria:
-Time on Task: time taken to locate and set filter.
+- Time on Task: time taken to locate and set filter.
-Task completion rate: percentage of users successfully applying the correct age filter.
+- Task completion rate: percentage of users successfully applying the correct age filter.
-Could the user complete this confidently?
+- Could the user complete this confidently?

-Task 2: Details Page
+**Task 2: Details Page**
 Scenario: You want to learn more about today’s featured character.
 Goal: Navigate to the details page of the "Character of the Day."
 Success Criteria: